Homer Bailey: Oakland Athletics (first stint)

 On July 14, 2019, Bailey was traded to the Oakland Athletics for minor-league infielder Kevin Merrell.
 He became a free agent at the end of the season.

 Minnesota Twins

 On December 31, 2019, Bailey signed a one-year contract with the Minnesota Twins.
 On July 28, 2020, Bailey made his Twins debut, earning his first victory over the Cardinals.
 Days after being activated from an IL stint, Bailey was designated for assignment by the Twins on September 25.
 He was released on September 26.

 Oakland Athletics (second stint)

 On June 22, 2021, Bailey signed a minor league contract with the Oakland Athletics organization.
 He was assigned to the Triple-A Las Vegas Aviators to begin the year.
-In 15 starts split between Las Vegas and the rookie-level Arizona Complex League Athletics and Las Vegas, Bailey struggled to a 2–8 record and 7.39 ERA with 62 strikeouts over 56 innings of work.
+In 15 starts split between Las Vegas and the rookie-level Arizona Complex League Athletics, Bailey struggled to a 2–8 record and 7.39 ERA with 62 strikeouts over 56 innings of work.
 He elected free agency following the season on November 7.